soleo/refined-peapod/README.md

 - [ ] Quick Search in Google, Amazon, Instacart
 - [ ] If I cannot find my grocery here, I need to quick way to find it somewhere else
 - [ ] If I want peapod to carry the item I want, I want to provide an easy way to add the item.
 Expose it to the top navigation bar

+### Development

+### Load Extension In Chrome

+- Visit chrome://extensions/ in Chrome
+- Enable the Developer mode
+- Click on Load unpacked extension
+- Select the folder extension